Even among those who pay attention to grammar, the none is versus none are debate can be a spirited one. Do you know which one is correct?

 We don’t want you to get it wrong or to follow misguided advice.
 That’s why we are going to clear things up in today’s post.

-As a starting point, let’s address one issue that causes a lot of confusion.
+As a starting point, let’s address one issue that can cause some confusion.

 Some people will tell you that none are is always incorrect because none is singular.
 However, in certain contexts, none can carry a plural connotation.

-I spoke to all five of my teammates, but none of them are able to drive me to practice.
+I spoke to all five of my bandmates, but none of them are interested in storing my drums.

-While you will likely use none is more often than none are in your daily communications, simply keep in mind that sometimes none can take a plural verb.
+While you will likely use none is more often than none are in your daily communications, simply keep in mind that sometimes none can take a plural verb when your context comprises the concept of more than one.

-Even with the guidelines we’ve shared, we still understand it can be difficult to find the right answer between none is or none are when you aren’t sure.
-In those cases where you might still feel confused, simply follow two basic rules.
+Even with the guidelines we’ve shared, we understand it can still be tricky to choose between none is or none are when you aren’t sure.
+In those cases where you might still feel uncertain, simply follow two basic rules.

 1) Ask yourself whether the context seems singular or plural.
 If it’s singular, go with none is, but if it’s plural, then use none are.